Last updated on August 30th, 2019 at 05:30 am

 Resort hotels are always a great option for accommodation as they don’t just cater to one type of traveller, whether you’re going on a relaxing, romantic getaway, a family holiday, a solo trip, or a bit more of an adventurous/party type trip, you can be sure there’s something for everyone in a beautiful and luxurious location.

-On the other hand, for those who are looking for a low budget or ‘limited service’ accommodation, should look for hotels with a one to two star rating, and consider swapping the extra ‘frills’ of a resort or even business hotels for the basic amenities of affordable and comfortable living.
+On the other hand, for those who are looking for a low budget or ‘limited service’ accommodation, should look for hotels with a one to a two-star rating, and consider swapping the extra ‘frills’ of a resort or even business hotels for the basic amenities of affordable and comfortable living.

-While these are the main types of hotels, there are a few more, possibly less well known types, such as Casino Hotels.
-As the name states, casino hotels are hotels with gambling facilities within the same complex or within walking distance (think, ‘The Luxor’ in Las Vegas, or ‘Crown Hotel and Casino’ in Singapore, Marina Bay, Atlantic City, Lisbon, Portugal, Klerksdorp, South Africa, Macau, Melbourne and Perth).
+While these are the main types of hotels, there are a few more, possibly less well-known types, such as Casino Hotels.
+As the name states, casino hotels are hotels with gambling facilities within the same complex or within walking distance (think, ‘The Luxury’ in Las Vegas, or ‘Crown Hotel and Casino’ in Singapore, Marina Bay, Atlantic City, Lisbon, Portugal, Klerksdorp, South Africa, Macau, Melbourne and Perth).

-MY TOP 3 TIPS TO BOOKING YOUR NEXT HOTEL
+MY TOP 3 TIPS TO BOOKING YOUR NEXT Holiday

 Determine your needs, determine your budget!